jiayiliujiayi/work/worklogs.md

   - ~~wrapped up umap & seurat umap results on es.ss~~
   - ~~betsy umap on es.ss not working~~
   - ~~pyclone results on 004 and 006~~
+- 2020-02-24
+  - pyclone higher vaf results
+  - harmony on counts (variable features ==> pea ==> tsne) not as good as #5 approach
+  - trying seurat disp umap on 007cancer h/c2

 ##### IBP Mac crash logs